patrickbcullen/essh/README.md

-# ec2ssh
+# essh
-EC2 ssh helper command that can find an instance by the instance id, instance name tag, or private IP address.
-It looks up the keypair to use from the EC2 console and uses the default keypair folder `~/.ssh` and default keypair of extension of `.pem`.
+Enhanced ssh command line for EC2 that can find an instance by the instance id, instance name tag, or private IP address.

 ## Usage
 ```
-ec2ssh <instance id>
+essh <instance id>
-ec2ssh <private ip>
+essh <private ip>
-ec2ssh <tag name>
+essh <tag name>
 ```

 ## FAQ